deliaconstantino/Classic-American-Road-Trips/notes.md

 classes needed:
-1. route-knows info about route including: name, number?, route highlights, info blurb, related guidebook & link
+1. route-knows info about route including: name, number?, route highlights, info blurb, related guidebook & link --Route class also keeps track of all routes
-2. CLI: interacts for user and app, gets selection and outputs
+2. CLI: interacts for user and app, gets selection and outputs info grabbed from route class